higgi13425/medicaldata/README.md

 # medical_data
-Data package for medical data
+Data package for medical data for teaching